Claire McAuley

 vCard: Download

-Claire is currently working in risk communication including the implications of development on traditional food security.
+Claire works on risk communication projects including the implications of resource development on traditional food security.
 She has been integral in providing community and stakeholder consultation for the communication of project results and has facilitated the involvement of First Nations clients in the decision-making process for environmental issues associated with industrial developments.

 Experience Highlights